Revision Lip Augmentation

 Frequently Asked Questions

-Q: Will revision lip augmentation change the way my mouth moves or affect the way I speak?
+- Question: Will revision lip augmentation change the way my mouth moves or affect the way I speak?

-A: No. Revision lip augmentation procedure, no matter how it’s performed, does not affect the nerves or muscle of the mouth.
+- Answer: No. Revision lip augmentation procedure, no matter how it’s performed, does not affect the nerves or muscle of the mouth.
 Immediately following the procedure there will be a moderate amount of swelling and bruising; this will vary based on the technique used in your first procedure and the details of the revision procedure performed by Dr. Ransom.
 While this is resolving, you may have some mild difficulty with enunciation or eating certain foods.
 This is temporary and generally resolves within a few days.
 As your healing progresses, your lips will move normally and naturally.

-Q: Is it possible to change the size of the upper only, or the lower only?
+- Question: Is it possible to change the size of the upper only, or the lower only?

-A: Yes.
+- Answer: Yes.
 Dr. Ransom will work closely with you to determine the exact treatment plan that will best help you reach your aesthetic goals.
 It is common to treat only one lip, either the upper or the lower.
 Dr. Ransom is a face specialist and understands that everyone’s face is different.
 He will gladly go over the details of the procedure and your specific questions during your confidential consultation.

 Please note that all patients are different and individual healing times and results may vary.
 The statements regarding procedures and recovery made here are general rules.